Gontar384/CARSOLD_APP/README.md

 - Includes anti-spam mechanisms and is optimized for performance and efficiency;

 ### Tests
-Tests for frontend (Jest) and backend (Mockito/SringBootTest) are included.
+The project includes unit tests for the frontend (Jest) and both unit and integration tests for the backend (Mockito and SpringBootTest).

 ## Running locally
 If you want to run CAR$OLD locally, you should clone my repo.
 I recommend to run it in InteliiJ.
 It would work